No-bake cheesecake recipe made with whole, unprocessed ingredients to retain enzyme and probiotic nutritional value for easy digestion.

-This recipe for no bake cheesecake is everything real foodies love in a dessert.
+This recipe for no-bake cheesecake is everything real foodies love in a dessert.
 It’s creamy, rich, filling (so you won’t eat too much), and loaded with enzymes and probiotics because it is made with whole, raw ingredients!

-Substituting homemade cream cheese for store versions and raw honey instead of GMO white sugar are the keys to transforming the typical run of the mill cheesecake into a health boosting treat that won’t make you feel lousy the morning after eating a slice.
+Substituting homemade cream cheese for store versions and raw honey instead of GMO white sugar are the keys to transforming the typical run of the mill cheesecake into a health-boosting treat that won’t make you feel lousy the morning after eating a slice.

-Have you ever noticed this … that processed foods like cheesecake made with commercial ingredients can give you a hangover complete with headache, fatigue, and/or upset stomach for at least a day or maybe longer (depending how much you ate)?
+Have you ever noticed this … that processed foods like cheesecake made with commercial ingredients can give you a hangover complete with headache, fatigue, and/or upset stomach for at least a day or maybe longer (depending on how much you ate)?

 If you love cheesecake, no need to suffer any consequences when you enjoy the real food alternative.